-And the same idea applies to Synology NAS servers.
-They all run DiskStation Manager (DSM) operating system, currently at version 7.1.
-So, all servers supporting DSM 7 will have the same interface and a standard set of features.
+Consequently, all Synology NAS machines supporting DSM 7 will have the same interface and standard features.
 Truth be told, the old DSM 6 is not much different.
-I detailed that in the review of DSM 7.
+(Think Windows 11 vs. Windows 10.)

 - The number of drive bays: The more, the better, but two are the minimum, and 5-bay servers have the best combo of performance, storage space, flexibility, and cost.

-Let's tackle each in more detail
+Let's tackle each with more details

 1. Which Synology NAS to buy: Server types/grades

-Among Synology NAS servers, there are many grades (or types) — I detailed them here if you want to find what each entails.
+Among Synology NAS servers, there are many grades (or types) — I detailed them here if you want to find out what each entails.
 However, when it comes to home or SMB, the Plus (+) grade is the best fit.

 Synology's Plus servers have a good combination of performance, ease of use, and cost.
 They all support Synology Hybrid RAID (SHR), which makes managing, upgrading, and replacing storage easy and convenient.